-c. e.
-Demand for the country's abundant factor (at initial factor prices) will

-increase decrease stay the same

-d.
-The price of the scarce factor will

-rise fall stay the same

-e.
-The price of the abundant factor will

-rise fall stay the same

-2. Demands for factors are sometimes said to be "derived demands".
-What are derived from? derived demands".
-What are they

-- 3. According to the Stolper-Samuelson Theorem (circle the correct answers): - a.
-Free trade benefits the [scarce / abundant] factor and hurts the [scarce / abundant] factor. - b.
-A rise in the price of a good raises the real income of the factor that [is / is not] used intensively in its production and lowers the real income of the factor that [is / is not] used intensively in its production. - 4.
-The two statements in question 3 are actually equivalent because, in the HO model (circle the correct answers): - a.
-Free trade raises the relative price, within the country, of the country's [export / import] good and lowers the relative domestic price of its [export / import] good. - b.
-A country will export the good that uses its [scarce / abundant] factor intensively in its production and import the good that uses its [scarce / abundant] factor intensively in its production.
+c.
+Demand for the country's abundant factor (at initial factor prices) will increase decrease stay the same d.
+The price of the scarce factor will rise fall stay the same e.
+The price of the abundant factor will rise fall stay the same 2.
+Demands for factors are sometimes said to be "derived demands".
+What are they derived from?
+3. According to the Stolper-Samuelson Theorem (circle the correct answers): a.
+Free trade benefits the [scarce / abundant] factor and hurts the [scarce / abundant] factor. b. b.
+A rise in the price of a good raises the real income of the factor that [is / is not]

+used intensively in its production and lowers the real income of the factor intensively in its production and import the good that uses its [scarce / that [is / is not] used intensively in its production.

+Free trade raises the relative price, within the country, of the country's [export / import] good and lowers the relative domestic price of its [export / import] good.

+(circle the correct answers):

+4. The two statements in question 3 are actually equivalent because, in the HO model abundant | factor intensively in its production.

+A country will export the good that uses its [scarce / abundant] factor

-5. .
-From the list below, select the three (3) assumptions that were introduced by the New Trade Theory and that were not made in previous trade models:
+5. om the list below, select the three (3) assumptions that were introduced by the w Trade Theory and that were not made in previous trade models:

 Product differentiation

 Factor proportions that differ across industries

 Imperfect competition

 Firms in an industry are heterogeneous

 Differences in unit labor requirements

 Tariffs

 Increasing returns to scale

 Constant returns to scale

-a. • presence of imperfect competition create an additional racountry to gain from trade that would not exist if all markets competitive?
+a.
+Why does the presence of imperfect competition create an additional opportunity for a country to gain from trade that would not exist if all markets were perfectly competitive?

-b. distence of some industries with increasing returns to scale and s with decreasing returns to scale cause a country to lose from
+b.
+How can the existence of some industries with increasing returns to scale and other industries with decreasing returns to scale cause a country to lose from trade?

-c. existence of industries with increasing returns to scale create an ortunity for the world to gain from trade?
+c.
+How does the existence of industries with increasing returns to scale create an additional opportunity for the world to gain from trade?